Minimal submanifolds and stability in Einstein manifolds: Introduction

 The paper is organized as follows.
 In section $\S$\ref{secjacobi} we investigate the Jacobi operator for submanifolds in Einstein spaces, $\S$\ref{secspectrum} we review and also give new computations on the spectrum of the Laplacian, in $\S$\ref{seccp2index} and $\S$\ref{secpagesubmanifolds} we give applications to the complex projective space and its blow up.
 Finally in $\S$\ref{secstabilityminimal} we review the basic facts related to the stability of minimal submanifolds in a Riemannian manifold.
 This is a sequel to our previous papers \cite{confk,ehpbisec} and \cite{page}.
 Further investigations in this direction takes place in the sequel \cite{kkt2gravitationalinstantons}.

 {\bf Acknowledgements.} We would like to thank Tommaso Paccini and Matthias Kreck for useful discussions, \c{C}.
 Hac\i yusufo\u{g}lu and J. Madnick for their lectures on minimal surfaces.
 We devote this paper to {\em James H. Simons} whose work in mathematics and finance as well as his support of academics had a great impact on many people including us who passed away during the writing of this paper.
+The authors declare no conflict of interest.